MasaoFujii/pg_cheat_funcs/README.md

     =# SELECT pg_signal_process(pid, 'TERM') FROM pg_stat_wal_receiver;

 ### integer pg_get_priority(pid int)
-Return the scheduling priority of the specified PostgreSQL server process.
+Return the scheduling priority ("nice") of the specified PostgreSQL server process.
 This function can get the priority of only postmaster, backend, walsender and walreceiver process.
+See getpriority(2) man page for details about a scheduling priority.
 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### void pg_set_priority(pid int, priority int)
-Set the scheduling priority of the specified PostgreSQL server process to the specified value.
+Set the scheduling priority ("nice") of the specified PostgreSQL server process to the specified value.
 This function can change the priority of only postmaster, backend, walsender and walreceiver process.
+See getpriority(2) man page for details about a scheduling priority.
 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.